Sign up to our Newsletter

 Tax Attorney Salary and Career Outlook

-Another essential part of learning how to become a tax lawyer is knowing your career outlook.
+Knowing your career outlook is another essential part of learning how to become a tax lawyer.

 Luckily, tax attorneys are well-paid and have high earning potential, depending on their location and experience.
-Entry-level tax lawyers typically make around $84,700 a year, mid-career lawyers make $124,500 a year, and late-career lawyers make approximately $175,800 a year.
+Entry-level tax lawyers typically make around $98,602 a year; mid-career lawyers make $154,838 a year; and late-career lawyers make approximately $167,584.

-Since everyone needs to file taxes, and there are often issues that arise with them, tax lawyers are always in demand.
-While these professionals tend to be the busiest during tax season, they’re needed year-round and often build a substantial clientele within a few years of working in the field.
+Since everyone needs to file taxes, and issues often arise, tax lawyers are always in demand.
+While these professionals tend to be the busiest during tax season, they’re needed year-round and usually build a substantial clientele within a few years of working in the field.

 FAQs: Becoming a Tax Attorney